A Feasibility-Driven Approach to Control-Limited DDP: Introduction

-\IEEEPARstart{O}{ptimal} control is a powerful tool to synthesize motions and controls through task goals (cost / optimality) and constraints (e.g., system dynamics, interaction constraints, etc.).
-We can formulate it through \textit{direct methods}~\cite{betts-bookoptctrl}, which first discretize over both state and controls as optimization variables, and then use general-purpose \gls{nlp} solvers such as SNOPT~\cite{gill-siam05}, KNITRO~\cite{byrd-knitro06}, and IPOPT~\cite{wachter-mp06}.
-However, the main disadvantage of this approach is that it requires very large matrix factorizations, which limits its application domain to control on reduced models (e.g.~\cite{wieber-iros02,pardo-ral16,dicarlo-iros18}) or motion planning (e.g.~\cite{carpentier-icra16,mastalli-icra17,aceituno_cabezas-ral17,winkler-ral18}).
+\IEEEPARstart{O}{ptimal} control is a powerful tool to synthesize motions and controls through task goals (cost/optimality) and constraints (e.g., system dynamics, interaction constraints).
+We can formulate such problems using \textit{direct methods}~\cite{betts-bookoptctrl}, which first discretize over both state and controls, and then optimize using sparse general-purpose \gls{nlp} software such as \textsc{Snopt}~\cite{gill-siam05}, \textsc{Knitro}~\cite{byrd-knitro06}, and \textsc{Ipopt}~\cite{wachter-mp06}.
+To ensure that the system state evolves as described by the equations of motion, we define equality constraints in the~\gls{nlp} problem.
+However, common algorithms for nonlinear programming can only guarantee the constraint satisfaction at their convergence.
+When this occurs, we say that the discretized states are \textit{dynamically} feasible.
+Furthermore, despite the advantage of using advanced software for nonlinear programming, these algorithms perform very large matrix factorizations during the computation of the search direction, i.e., the resolution of the~\gls{kkt} problem.
+To do so, they use sparse linear solvers such as MA27, MA57, and MA97 (see~\cite{HSL}) that do not exploit the temporal/Markovian structure of optimal control problems efficiently.
+Indeed, the expensive factorizations of these linear solvers limit their practical use to realtime control on reduced models (e.g.,~\cite{wieber-iros02,pardo-ral16,mastalli-icra17,dicarlo-iros18}) or motion planning (e.g.,~\cite{carpentier-icra16,aceituno_cabezas-ral17,winkler-ral18,merkt-iros18,mastalli-tro20}) in robotics.
+Furthermore, classical line search methods used in general-purpose \gls{nlp} solvers are less effective than the nonlinear roll-out of the dynamics used in shooting methods as their use increases the number of iterations (cf.~\cite{liao-92}), which is used in recent method for multiple shooting~\cite{giftthaler-iros18}.

-Recent results on fast \gls{nmpc} based on \gls{ddp} (e.g. ~\cite{tassa-iros12,koenemann-iros15,neunert-ral18,farshidian-humanoids17}) have once again attracted attention to \textit{indirect methods}, which use the \gls{pmp} to first optimize the controls, and in particular, with its \gls{gn} approximation called \gls{ilqr}~\cite{li-icinco04}.
-These methods impose and exploit a sparse structure of the problem by applying ``Bellman's principle of optimality'' and successively solving the smaller sub-problems.
-This leads to fast and cheap computation due to very small matrix factorizations and effective data cache accesses.
-On the contrary, the main limitation compared with direct methods is the ability to efficiently encode hard constraints.